-Gender Mean Rank Description Participation Participation to vote
+Gender Mean Rank Table 4: The test result of Mann-Whitney Description Participation to vote

 Male 307.65 Mann-Whitney U 42870.000

 Female 293.90 Z-statistic -2.358

 Asymptotic probability (1-tailed) 0.009

 Table 5 is the Kruskal Wallis testing result for the second hypothesis.
 It demonstrates that teenagers, adults, and elderly mean ranks are 310.94, 287.46, and 282.65, respectively, supported by the asymptotic probability for Chi-Square of 0.000.
 Because this value is lower than the significance level of 5%, we reject the second hypothesis.
 Instead, we find a negative relationship between age and mean rank: the more senior participants, the less voting tendency.